fmirkowski/Absolute-Zero-Reasoner/README.md

 This project is actively under development.
 Currently implementing:

-- Group Relative Policy Optimization (GRPO) to test and validate the solver component
+- Group Relative Policy Optimization (GRPO) to test and validate the solver component, building GRPO from scratch from DeepSeekMath paper (https://arxiv.org/pdf/2402.03300) instead of using ready solutions (VeRL as implemented in the paper) for educational purposes ;)